shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 **Data**

-For supervised SimCSE, 1 million sentences from NLI datasets were sampled.
+For supervised SimCSE, 1 million sentences from NLI datasets were sampled. <br/>

-The **sup-simcse-bert-base-uncased** model bases on the BERT uncased pre-trained model.
+The **sup-simcse-bert-base-uncased** model bases on the BERT uncased pre-trained model.<br/>
-Meaning, the text has been lowercased before WordPiece tokenization.
+Meaning, the text has been lowercased before WordPiece tokenization.<br/>

 ## Analyze results